RaitoBezarius/nixops-proxmox/README.md

 **Warning** : It is highly unstable and being developed right now.
 You can see what's lacking at the bottom of this README.
 Do not use in production.

+**2020 NixCon** : A demo will be available shorty after the talk, here and on the talk URL: <https://cfp.nixcon.org/nixcon2020/talk/7RKBTE/>

 # Instructions

 You would have to copy a `proxmox-info-example.nix` file to tailor to your Proxmox cluster.